ScorpioLea/AiCE/README.md

 ```
 Mutation Type	Mean Pairwise score: score	Log Mean Pairwise score: score	Logical Flag (0/1)
 ```
 The fourth column indicates whether the mutation combination is recommended based on the screening thresholds (1 for recommended, 0 for not recommended).
 By default, the screening thresholds are set to 0.5 for LD scores and 0.9 for SCA score percentiles.
-You can customize these thresholds by providing an additional -t parameter (see lines 106–124 in 04.com_mut_prediction.sh) or by modifying the structure file directly.
+You can customize these thresholds by providing an additional `-t` parameter (see **lines 106–124** in `scripts/04.com_mut_prediction.sh`) directly.

 Example:
 ```